-Measure O13 Number of economically disadvantaged National Service Participants who have not obtained their high school diploma or equivalent prior to the start of their term of service.
+Measure O12 Number of economically disadvantaged National Service Participants who are unemployed prior to their term of service.
 Definition of Key Terms This measure is a count of individuals who are entered into CNCS' National Service Trust database, who complete their term of service, earn an education award, or leave service due to compelling circumstances (see 45 CFR §2522.200).
 Individuals who are not enrolled in the National Service Trust, or who are dismissed, will not be counted.
 Economically disadvantaged National Service Participants : Current National Service Participants who are receiving or meet the income eligibility requirements to receive: TANF, Food Stamps (SNAP), Medicaid, SCHIP, Section 8 housing assistance.
+Unemployed: do not have paid, regular employment or were not serving in the military/national guard within the month prior to beginning their term of service.
+How to Calculate Count of economically disadvantaged National Service Participants who are unemployed prior to their term of service according to above definition.

-How to Calculate Measure/ Program will have to wait until end of term of service to determine if the member should be counted here.
-Would only be counted if member meets the count of individuals as defined above.
-Collect Data The program should collect the data at the time the National Service Participant begins service.
-Have you obtained your GED/diploma?
-Yes No Not sure.
-Explain Review Notes MSYs must be zero for Teacher Corps (ED12, ED13, ED14, ED17, ED18, ED19) and Member Development (O12, O13, O14, O15, O16, O17) performance measures and any other performance measures that measure member outcomes rather than beneficiary outcomes (EN2, EN2.1, V2, V10).
+Measure/ Suggested: Self-report of National Service Participant at beginning of term of service. ivicasui ci Program will have to wait until end of term of service to determine if the member Collect Data should be counted here.
+Would only be counted if: (1) meet the count of individuals as define above and (2) have not been admitted for another term of service.
+Additional Notes If the applicant's or Sponsor's goal is to help the National Service Participants obtain employment during their term of service that may result in the National Service Participants leaving service early, they should ensure that the program has approved design that includes exit for "compelling personal circumstances" as specified in 45 CFR §2522.230.
+The program should collect the data at the time the National Service Participant begins service.
+What were you doing most of last month?
+Working at a regular job Serving in the military / reserves Working sporadically Looking for work Other Review Notes MSYs must be zero for Teacher Corps (ED12, ED13, ED14, ED17, ED18, ED19) and Member Development (O12, O13, O14, O15, O16, O17) performance measures and any other performance measures that measure member outcomes rather than beneficiary outcomes (EN2, EN2.1, V2, V10).
 Individuals counted in National Performance Measures must meet definition of "economically disadvantaged" in the Performance Measure Instructions.
 (Note: Definitions are different for different performance measures.)
 Member development measures (O12, O13, O14, O15, O16, O17) must have a 30-day timeline, not the previously acceptable 90-day timeline.
 Member development measures (O12, O13, O14, O15, O16, O17) or volunteer generation measures (G3-3.1, G3-3.2, G3-3.3) should only be present if these activities are the primary focus of the program or a significant component of the program's theory of change.
 Applicants selecting this measure must also select a performance measure that reflects the community impact of the program from any focus area.

-FAQs E4. eGrants won't let me enter MSYs and slots for member development National Performance Measures.
+FAQs E3. eGrants won't let me enter MSYs and slots for member development National Performance Measures.
 Is this a glitch?
 No, this is not a glitch.
 We do not collect data on MSYs and slots for the member development National Performance Measures.